 COPD is a leading cause of death, illness, and disability in the United States.
 In 20010, 134,676 people died from COPD in the U.S., according to the American Lung Association (ALA).
 Recent health surveys suggest that as many as 24 million Americans are affected by COPD, and many do not know it.
 The good news is that, except in rare genetic cases, COPD can be prevented.

-The first step to preventing COPD is never to smoke, but if you’ve already started smoking, stop.
-Ask your healthcare provider about tobacco-cessation programs if you’re having a difficult time trying to quit.
+Smoking is the main cause of COPD.
+Approximately 85 to 90 percent of COPD deaths are caused by smoking, according to the ALA.
+The best way to prevent COPD is to never smoke.
+If you’ve already started smoking, stop.
+Ask your healthcare provider about tobacco-cessation programs if you’re having a difficult time quitting.

-Hazards like chemical fumes and dust are also known to cause COPD, so be aware of these and protect yourself.
-Discuss prevention with your employer, and/or wear a protective mask to avoid workplace pollutants.
+Hazards such as chemical fumes and dust are also known to cause COPD, so be aware of these and protect yourself.
+Discuss prevention with your employer, and wear a protective mask to avoid workplace pollutants if necessary.